burkelawlor/n23-lrrk2-biomarkers/README.md

 python3 scripts/clean_biomarkers.py
 ```

-For a single clearner, use flag `--cleaner`.
-Check `scripts/clean_biomarkers.py` for a list of available cleaners.
+For a single clearner, use flag `--cleaner`:
 ```bash
 python3 scripts/clean_biomarkers.py --cleaner bulk-ppmi
 ```
+Check `scripts/clean_biomarkers.py` for a list of available cleaners.

 By default, `scripts/clean_biomarkers.py` loads `.env` and uses `DATABASE_URL` (if set) to also load the cleaned CSV artifacts into MySQL.
 Override the DB destination by setting `--database-url` to a valid url, or skip DB loading entierly by passing "".